 Note that supervisors are responsible for student projects and for insuring students submit final revisions.
 Final revisions should go directly to the IRB chair at firstname.lastname@example.org from the faculty supervisor’s email address.

-Applications for review are due on Fridays, no later than 3pm on the dates below (late applications will be reviewed with the next cycle of applications).
+Applications for review are due on Tuesdays, no later than 3pm on the dates below (late applications will be reviewed with the next cycle of applications).

-Friday October 11th (last submission before Fall break)
+Tuesday March 10th (last submission before Spring break)